-Separating the wheat from the chafe when it comes to this type of device is first and foremost about performance.
-That is, does it actually provide the pain relief it claims to?
+Separating the wheat from the chaff when it comes to this type of device is first and foremost about performance.
+That is, does it provide the pain relief it claims to?
 If not, then it doesn’t matter how many pads or presets or anything else it offers.
 Any unit that came up short in the performance category simply didn’t make our list.

 We then considered other things, including battery life, because you don’t want the unit dying on you in the middle of a session.
 We also looked at the display screen.
-This turned out to be the one area where almost all TENS units could use some help.
-And so, because very few units provided large, clear displays we had to settle for the best of what was available.
+That turned out to be the one area where almost all TENS units could use some help.
+And so, because very few units provided large, clear displays, we had to settle for the best of what was available.

 We also wanted to see more than just one or two electrodes.
 All the units that made our final cut had to offer a generous number of intensity levels too.
-This is important because the more intensity levels, the more chances the user has of finding one that works for them.
+That is important because the more intensity levels, the more chances the user has of finding one that works for them.

 Finally, we considered whether the electrodes stayed in place once you turned the unit on and how quickly those pads wore out.
 After all, an affordable TENS unit isn’t so affordable if you have to spend hundreds of dollars a year on replacement pads.

 A TENS unit can relieve pain.
-People use TENS units for a number of reasons as we’ll see.
+People use TENS units for a number of reasons, as we’ll see.
 But one of the most common is to obtain pain relief from various maladies.
 A TENS unit works by creating a tingling sensation that essentially overwhelms the nerve that had been sending pain signals to your brain.
-As a result those signals are blocked and you get a break from whatever pain was bothering you.
+As a result, those signals are blocked, and you get a break from whatever pain was bothering you.
 The amount of stimulation it provides can be adjusted by the user to find their personal sweet spot.

 A TENS unit is affordable.
 Older folks on a fixed budget are sometimes unable to afford expensive healthcare treatments (1).
 They need affordable options that are not just inexpensive but also effective.
 The one time cost associated with buying a TENS unit is typically less than $100 (sometimes considerably less).
 During its useful lifespan it could wind up providing many, many times that amount in equivalent treatment value.

-A TENS unit offers drug free pain relief.
+A TENS unit offers drug-free pain relief.
 Addiction to painkillers is a very real and growing problem (2).
-As such there’s never been a better time for the drug free pain relief you’ll get from your TENS unit.
+As such, there’s never been a better time for the drug-free pain relief you’ll get from your TENS unit.
 Not only will you avoid the specter of addiction you’ll also save a bundle of money because, if you haven’t checked lately, the cost of prescription drugs has gone through the roof (3).

 A TENS unit is easy enough anyone can use it.
 One of the many great things about a TENS unit is that practically anyone can use it effectively.
 They come with a variety of pre-programmed therapeutic functions and a range of intensity levels you can easily adjust to suit your needs and temperament.
-In most cases you’ll find it’s as simple as attaching the pads and turning the unit on.
+In most cases, you’ll find it’s as simple as attaching the pads and turning the unit on.

 A TENS unit means you don’t have to travel for therapy.
-If you need treatment for aching muscles, minor injuries, arthritis pain or other conditions you won’t have to travel to the massage therapist or doctor’s office to receive it if you have a TENS unit.
+If you need treatment for aching muscles, minor injuries, arthritis pain, or other conditions, you won’t have to travel to the massage therapist or doctor’s office to receive it if you have a TENS unit.
 The TENS unit allows you to obtain relief and to continue treatment in the privacy and safety of your own home on your own schedule.
-You’ll save time, money and a boatload of inconvenience.
+You’ll save time, money, and a boatload of inconvenience.

 A TENS unit can help relieve sciatica.
 Sciatica (4) occurs when the sciatic nerve that runs from your lower back down your leg becomes irritated.
 Sometimes it’s the result of a disc problem.
-But injury, illness or just wear and tear can also be the cause.
-A TENS unit can provide much needed relief from the pain of sciatica.
+But injury, illness, or just wear and tear can also be the cause.
+A TENS unit can provide much-needed relief from the pain of sciatica.

 A TENS unit can help relieve the pain of plantar fasciitis.
 The plantar fascia runs from your toes to your heel along the bottom of your foot.
-Bad shoes, poor running form, obesity and other conditions can result in the plantar fascia becoming inflamed.
+Bad shoes, poor running form, obesity, and other conditions can result in the plantar fascia becoming inflamed.
 A condition known as plantar fasciitis (5).
-This can result in intense pain in the heel.
+That can result in intense pain in the heel.
 Regular use of the TENS unit can alleviate the pain and discomfort associated with plantar fasciitis.

 A TENS unit can help reduce inflammation.
 Inflammation (6) is the body’s natural response to injury or illness.
 However, it can also be the source of a lot of aches and pains.
 And chronic inflammation can lead to a host of secondary conditions.
 Although you’ll likely need to address the underlying cause by different means, a TENS unit can be effective in helping reduce some of the effects of inflammation.